 Christopher reached a hand toward the answering machine, pushed a button.
 “Hello, kuya, are you there?”
 Olivia’s voice said.

 “I’m here, baby,” Christopher said, in tears again, clutching her teddy bear to his chest.
 But Olivia didn’t hear him.
 Why didn’t he answer the phone that night?
 Where was he, what was he doing?

 “So anyway, I’m already here,” she was saying.
 It was already dark, she was saying.
 She was talking about lights, fireflies, tiny specks flitting in the distance.
-Somewhere a piano came to life, a violin, Olivia surrounded with music, and all the while she talked about the lights, kuya, the lights were so beautiful.More stories like this by topic: Asia, Authors of color, Characters of color, Filipino/a authors, Philippines, Southeast Asian science fiction, Women authors
+Somewhere a piano came to life, a violin, Olivia surrounded with music, and all the while she talked about the lights, kuya, the lights were so beautiful.More stories like this by topic: Asia, Authors of color, Characters of color, Filipino/a authors, Philippines, Southeast Asian speculative fiction, Women authors